 Net service revenue was \$320.1 million for the Successor year ended December 31, 2015, compared to \$219.8 million for the Successor nine month period ended December 31, 2014, and \$70.3 million for the Predecessor three month period ended March 31, 2014.
-Contributing to growth in net service revenue in the Successor year ended December 31, 2015 was a larger number of active projects.
+Contributing to growth in net service revenue in the Successor year ended December 31, 2015 was a larger number of active projects combined with a higher ratio of active projects in the study start-up phase compared to the Successor nine month period ended December 31, 2014 and Predecessor three month period ended March 31, 2014.
+The study start-up phase of the project life cycle typically results in a faster rate of revenue recognition compared to other phases of the project life cycle due to the concentration of activities performed in this phase.
 On average, we converted 19.7% of our beginning of the quarter backlog to revenue each quarter during the Successor year ended December 31, 2015.
 In comparison, we converted an average of 18.7% and 19.6% of our beginning of quarter backlog to revenue each quarter during the Successor nine month period ended December 31, 2014 and Predecessor three month period ended March 31, 2014, respectively.

-Reimbursed out-of-pocket revenue was \$39.0 million for the Successor year ended December 31, 2015, \$28.7 million for the Successor nine month period ended December 31, 2014 and \$7.7 million for the Predecessor three month period ended March 31, 2014.
-Reimbursed out-of-pocket revenues fluctuate significantly from period to period based on the timing of program initiation or closeout, and these changes do not necessarily correlate to changes in net service revenue.
-The reimbursements were offset by an equal amount of reimbursed out-of-pocket expenses.
+Reimbursed out-of-pocket revenue were \$39.0 million for the Successor year ended December 31, 2015, \$28.7 million for the Successor nine month period ended December 31, 2014 and \$7.7 million for the Predecessor three month period ended March 31, 2014.
+Reimbursed out-of-pocket expenses fluctuate significantly from period to period based on the timing of program initiation or closeout and the mix of program complexity, and these changes do not necessarily correlate to changes in net service revenue.
+The reimbursements were offset by an equal amount of indirect costs.

-Direct costs, excluding depreciation and amortization and Reimbursed out-of-pocket expenses
+Direct costs, excluding Depreciation and Amortization and Reimbursed out-of-pocket expenses